 However, removing a load-bearing wall is energy-demanding and requires special skills and a strong knowledge of building structures.
 If you plan to remove a load-bearing wall, we recommend hiring a structural engineer.

-Removing a load-bearing wall cost in the UK & US
+Cost of Removing a Load-Bearing Wall in the UK & U.S.

 In the UK, the average amount of removing a load-bearing wall costs around £1,200 to £1,750.
 In the US, for a single-storey home, the average cost is between $1000 to $3000.